gh9869827/fifo-tool-airlock-model-env/README.md

 docker run -it --gpus all --shm-size=2.5g --name phi image_with_pytorch_2.6_and_cuda_functional
 ```

+The instructions below **assume that running `docker exec -it phi /bin/bash` starts a non-root user session by default**.
+This non-root user is used to deploy the server package, download the models, start the Uvicorn server, and run the fine-tuning Python script.

+When root privileges are required (e.g., for system updates), `docker exec` is called with the option `-u root`.

 Be sure the container is started and up to date:

 ```bash